 Second, the mother is not self-seeking.
 Her motivation is completely to help her daughter go to college.
 She is not pursuing her own ambition or interests, but rather the interests of others.

 Think of these two concepts as the foundation of everything you read in this article.
-The article presents four pillars on how to lead without authority, but I warn you, if you try to use these pillars without placing them on this foundation, they will just fall over.
+The article presents four pillars on how to lead without authority, but I warn you, if you try to use these pillars without placing them on this foundation, they will just topple over.